flexera-public/policy_engine_training/lessons/02_hello_world/README.md

 * `type` simply indicates that this is a policy template and should always be set to "policy"
 * `short_description` is a brief description of what the policy template does.
 This will appear in Flexera One underneath the name when the policy template is uploaded.
 * `long_description` is defunct and should always be an empty string.
+* `doc_link` contains a link to documentation for the policy template.
+In this case, we're linking to this lesson.
 * `category` is the category of the policy template.
 In most cases, this will be something like "Cost", "Compliance", "Security", etc.
 * `severity` is the default severity level of any incidents raised by the policy template.
 * `default_frequency` is the default schedule for the policy template to execute.